Interior Designer Elkhart Goshen Indiana

 Did you get that?
 Here are more visuals to help:

-Heavy mass is used relative to scale and is desirable when the room is large and furnishings need to visually take up as much space as possible to correct the scale or where furniture needs to appear dignified, formal or commanding (and you thought interior design was all about shopping for pretty items that make you feel happy for a moment)
+Heavy mass is used relative to scale and is desirable when the room is large and furnishings need to visually take up as much space as possible to correct the scale or where furniture needs to appear dignified, formal or commanding (and you thought interior design was all about shopping for pretty items that you love).

 Massing can also be used to create emphasis or draw attention to a space that needs balance or otherwise might look empty or unfinished.